Adaptive Optical Imaging with Entangled Photons: Introduction

 Adaptive optics (AO) can be used to mitigate these aberrations.
 To operate, a light-emitting source or a point-like structure in the sample is identified as a guide star.
 The wavefront accumulates aberrations while propagating out of the sample, which are then measured by a Shack-Hartmann sensor (direct AO) or a focus-forming process (indirect AO).
 Wavefront correction is then applied to cancel out the aberrations using a deformable mirror or a spatial light modulator (SLM).
 Over the past decades, AO has played a major role in the development of advanced imaging systems, particularly fluorescence microscopes~\cite{ji_adaptive_2017,zhang_adaptive_2023}.

-In the absence of guide star, however, the point spread function (PSF) and thus the aberration information are not directly accessible.
+In the absence of guide star, however, the point spread function (PSF) and thus the aberration information {is} not directly accessible.
 This is especially the case in most label-free and linear microscopy systems.
-To circumvent this issue, image-based AO methods, a form of wavefront sensorless AO, have been developed~\cite{zhang_adaptive_2023,hampson_sensorless_2020}.
+To circumvent this issue, {wavefront sensorless, image-based AO methods} have been developed~\cite{zhang_adaptive_2023,hampson_sensorless_2020,booth_wave_2006}.
 They are based on the principle that the image, resulting from the convolution between the specimen and the PSF, has optimum quality only when the aberrations have been fully compensated.
-In practice, an image metric is first defined and then optimised by acting on the wavefront shaping device.
+In practice, an image metric is first defined and then optimised by acting {with} the wavefront shaping device.
 The appropriate choice of the metric depends on the image formation process of the microscope used and the nature of the sample.
 The most commonly used include the total output intensity~\cite{debarre_imagebased_2009}, image contrast~\cite{zhou_contrastbased_2015}, low frequency content~\cite{debarre_image_2007} and sharpness~\cite{fienup_aberration_2003,murray_wavefront_2005}.
 In recent years, this has enabled aberration correction in several label-free microscope modalities, such as bright-field~\cite{debarre_image_2007}, quantitative phase-contrast~\cite{shu_adaptive_2022}, DIC~\cite{kam_computational_2001} and OCT~\cite{jian_wavefront_2014}.

 One of the primary hurdles in achieving effective image-based AO lies in the requirement to define distinct metrics for each microscope modality and for varying specimen types.
 Furthermore, certain metrics may introduce systematic errors.
 For instance, when capturing volumetric samples, the utilization of an image sharpness metric to correct defocus aberration typically yields multiple solutions corresponding to different imaging planes within the sample.